zaproxy/zaproxy-website/site/content/docs/desktop/addons/passive-scan-rules-alpha/_index.md

 ## An example passive scan rule which loads data from a file

 This implements an example passive scan rule that loads strings from a file that the user can edit.
-For more details see: http://zaproxy.blogspot.co.uk/2014/04/hacking-zap-3-passive-scan-rules.html
+For more details see: [Hacking ZAP Part 3: Passive Scan Rules](/blog/2014-04-03-hacking-zap-3-passive-scan-rules/).

 Latest code: [ExampleFilePassiveScanner.java](https://github.com/zaproxy/zap-extensions/blob/master/addOns/pscanrulesAlpha/src/main/java/org/zaproxy/zap/extension/pscanrulesAlpha/ExampleFilePassiveScanner.java)